JAMA February 08, 2006

 Setting

-Population Postmenopausal women aged 50-79 years without prior breast cancer
+Population Postmenopausal women aged 50-79 years without prior breast cancer, with baseline dietary fat intake ≥32% of total energy.

 Study Limitations